This is the multi-page printable view of this section. Click here to print.

 Fig. Microsoft SQL Server(DBaaS) Recovery Configuration Items

-3 - Add Secondary
+3 - Adding Secondary

-Add Secondary
+Adding Secondary

 Detailed Description

-Secondary nameRequiredSecondary server name
+Secondary NameRequiredSecondary server name

-• Start with lowercase English letters, use lowercase letters, numbers, and special characters (-) to input 3 ~ 15 characters
+• Enter 3 ~ 15 characters starting with lowercase English letters, using lowercase letters, numbers, and special characters(-)

-Service Type > Server TypeRequiredSecondary Server Type
+Service Type > Server TypeRequiredSecondary server type

-Service Type > Planned ComputeSelectCurrent status of resources with Planned Compute set
+Service Type > Planned ComputeOptionalStatus of resources with Planned Compute set

-• When setting up server settings, enter the IP address within the range of 10.10.10.0/24
+• When setting per server, enter IP address within 10.10.10.0/24 range

 LicenseRequiredSQL Server License Key